 The DI might be a head of department, clinician, scientist or manager.
 What is important is that it is a person who is in a position to ensure that activities are conducted properly, by people who are suitable to carry out those activities, and that all the necessary requirements are complied with.

-For those establishments storing tissue under the terms of the EU Tissues and Cells Directive there are further requirements a DI must satisfy to be qualified to take up such a post within such an establishment.
+For those establishments storing tissue under the terms of the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) there are further requirements a DI must satisfy to be qualified to take up such a post within such an establishment.

 In all cases the Licence Holder must have the prior consent of the DI to make the application.
 Whilst the DI must be an individual, the HTA has a preference for the licence holder to be a corporate body where possible (e.g. an NHS Trust).